rpersion/SpringMass/README.md

 def Collide(self): #calculate forces on the current mass based on its collision with other masses

-Fixed = False #is true then the mass object does not move
+Fixed = False #if true then the mass object does not move

 x = 0.0 #x coordinate of mass in meters